Authentication

 User Roles

-SonicJS supports four built-in roles:
+SonicJS supports four built-in roles with specific enforcement across the system:

 • Name